Skip to main content

 Discover everything you need to thrive academically and creatively, from music-specific documents to advising resources and student organization information.
 Whether you’re planning your academic journey or preparing for a recital, this page is your go-to guide for a successful experience.

-There are many organizations at UNC Charlotte, where students can make friends, learn about the professional world, nurture their creativity, and develop leadership skills.
-Student organizations and collegiate chapters of national associations within the Department of Music include the Collegiate Chapter of the National Association for Music Education, Phi Mu Alpha Sinfonia, Sigma Alpha Iota, UNC Charlotte Choirs, the Collegiate Chapter of the American Choral Directors Association, and Orchestras at UNC Charlotte.
+There are many organizations at UNC Charlotte where students can make friends, learn about the professional world, nurture their creativity and develop leadership skills.
+Student organizations and collegiate chapters of national associations within the Department of Music include the Collegiate Chapter of the National Association for Music Education, Phi Mu Alpha Sinfonia, Sigma Alpha Iota, UNC Charlotte Choirs and the Collegiate Chapter of the American Choral Directors Association.

 Phi Mu Alpha Sinfonia